hughlam77/html5/README.md

 I used jsfiddle.net to render my changes and also used the HTML 5 Validation service provided by W3C.

+It was tempting to use frameworks and do additional things, however I wanted to make sure it was within scope :)

 Thanks for the opportunity!

 Hugh